Looking for an alternative to Mint?

 8. Status Money

-Status Money has a lot of the features that Mint does.
+Status Money is one of the newer apps as an alternative to Mint, with many of Mint’s features.
 It allows you to track your money by auto-syncing your bank accounts.
 And like Mint, Status Money is free.

-You can use the peer group that Status Money creates for you, but you can also create your own peer group and share numbers just with your friends.
+You can use the peer group that Status Money creates for you, but you can also create your own peer group and share numbers with your friends.

 This can make for some fun motivation to improve your money situation.